-These Take Five Bars are salty, sweet, crunchy and chewy all in one bite.
+These homemade Take Five Bars are salty, sweet, crunchy and chewy all in one bite.
 What more could you ask for in a bar cookie?

 I love a good copycat recipe and when you can make one of your favorite candy bars at home, it doesn’t get much better than that.
 These Take Five Bars are the complete flavor and texture package in a bar cookie.
 You get your salty from the pretzels, sweet from the caramel, crunchy from the peanuts and chewy from the combination of it all!

 You know when you have one of those days and you are craving something salty – these Take Five Bars will take care of it.
 They also work for the days you are craving something sweet!
 And when you need a chocolate fix.
 Bonus!!
 The base of the bars is a mixture of pretzels, peanut butter, sugar and cream.
 That is then topped with caramel, peanuts and a nice layer of chocolate on the top.

 But don’t forget that sprinkle of coarse salt on the top – it is the crowning glory of these Take Five Bars!
 I link to my favorite coarse salt below.
 Satisfy just about any craving you can have with these babies!

 My favorite kitchen items I used to make these TAKE FIVE BARS:

 COARSE SALT – I first found this salt on a trip to France and fell in love with it.
 Lucky for both of us you can also order it on Amazon.

 8 x 8 GLASS PAN – I prefer baking in glass over metal and these are the glass pans I love.
 I have them all different sizes.